aldercode/100-days-of-code/log.md

 Did another 15 FCC Introduction to JavaScript challenges.
 Would've been more but I spent a LOOOOOOOONG time trying to complete https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/basic-javascript/word-blanks/.
 Not gonna lie: YouTube helped, but I get it now.
 Hindsight... right?

 ### Day 3: 16 January
+Started reading up on SQL and doing basic SQL exercises.
+Also coded the outline of my new site.
+Finally, a few more FCC Introduction to JavaScript challenges.

+### Day 4: 17 January

+### Day 5: 18 January

+### Day 6: 19 January

+### Day 7: 20 January